Designing a 5V Power Supply: A Comprehensive Guide

 Step 5: Securing the Power Supply

-3D Output of the 5V Power Supply Using KiCAD
+Exploring the 3D Output of a 5V Power Supply Using KiCAD

-After completing the circuit design and calculations for component ratings, here is the 3D view of the 5V power supply:
+After finalizing the circuit design and component ratings, visualize the 3D output of the 5V power supply:

 Figure 6: 3D Design Output of the 5V Power Supply